devkristie/portfolio/README.md

 - Dive into a portfolio showcase displaying websites I've created to demonstrate my skills.
 Interested visitors can reach out to me through a contact form.
 - The footer provides convenient navigation, credits, copyright information and the privacy policy link.

-Key actions include exploring my services, viewing my portfolio, contacting me, and navigating the website easily.
+Visitors can explore my services, browse my portfolio, get in touch with me, and navigate the site with ease.

 **Support:**

 - If you have questions or feedback, reach out via the contact form on the website.
 Thank you for visiting!

+---

+### Thank You Page

+After submitting the contact form on my website, users are redirected to a thank you page.
+This page confirms that their message has been received and provides reassurance that I will respond promptly.
+It also includes links to navigate back to the portfolio or submit another message.

+**Purpose of the Thank You Page:**

+- Confirms successful form submission.
+- Provides additional navigation options for the user.
+- Improves overall user experience and trust.

+---

+### Privacy Policy Page

+My website includes a privacy policy page to ensure transparency regarding data handling practices.

+**Key Details:**

+- Explains what personal data is collected (e.g., name, email, phone, message from contact form).
+- Describes how the data is stored and processed securely.
+- Mentions the use of cookies or analytics tools if applicable.
+- Offers users information about their rights and how to contact me regarding privacy concerns.

+You can access the Privacy Policy page via the footer link on the website.

+---

 ### Known Issues

 NVDA may announce the submit button twice when closing the hCaptcha modal.
 No current workaround.

-At larger screen sizes, the alignment of my profile headshot is off-center.
+On desktop Chrome and Firefox, scrolling very quickly can sometimes cause the fixed parallax background to briefly appear over the main content.
+This is a browser rendering/compositing quirk and does not affect functionality.
+Normal scrolling and all other devices (including mobile) render correctly.

 **Footer Section:**

-Blog link redirects to portfolio due to ongoing development.

-I appreciate your patience as I work on enhancing the website for a better user experience.

-Thank you for your patience as I continue to improve the functionality and content of the portfolio.
+The Blog link is currently inactive as the blog feature is under development.

+---

 ### Credits And Acknowledgements

 **Explore My Profiles:**</br>

-- <a href="https://github.com/devkristie?tab=repositories" title="github" target="_blank" rel="noopener noreferrer">GitHub</a> - Connect with me on GitHub for a glimpse into my repositories.</br>
+- <a href="https://github.com/devkristie?tab=repositories" title="Github" target="_blank" rel="noopener noreferrer">GitHub</a> - Connect with me on GitHub for a glimpse into my repositories.</br>
-- <a href="https://www.linkedin.com/in/kristie-larke/" title="linkedin" target="_blank" rel="noopener noreferrer">LinkedIn</a> - Visit my LinkedIn profile to learn more about my professional journey.
+- <a href="https://www.linkedin.com/in/kristie-larke/" title="Linkedin" target="_blank" rel="noopener noreferrer">LinkedIn</a> - Visit my LinkedIn profile to learn more about my professional journey.

 **Special Thanks To:**</br>

-- <a href="https://www.figma.com/" title="figma" target="_blank" rel="noopener noreferrer">Figma</a> - For enabling seamless design collaboration.</br>
+- <a href="https://www.figma.com/" title="Figma" target="_blank" rel="noopener noreferrer">Figma</a> - For enabling seamless design collaboration.</br>
-- <a href="https://fontawesome.com/" title="fontawesome" target="_blank" rel="noopener noreferrer">FontAwesome</a> - Providing stylish icons for my projects.</br>
+- <a href="https://fontawesome.com/" title="Font Awesome" target="_blank" rel="noopener noreferrer">Font Awesome</a> - Providing stylish icons for my projects.</br>
+- <a href="https://fonts.google.com/" title="Google Fonts" target="_blank" rel="noopener noreferrer">Google Fonts</a> - Supplying high-quality typography used throughout the project.
-- <a href="https://web3forms.com/" title="web3forms" target="_blank" rel="noopener noreferrer">Web3Forms</a> - Simplifying form submissions for enhanced user interaction.
+- <a href="https://devicon.dev/" title="Devicon" target="_blank" rel="noopener noreferrer">Devicon</a> - Providing developer logos used throughout this project.

-I would like to acknowledge the assistance I received in enhancing several advanced features, including the image slider functionality, the “show more” accordion, smooth scrolling for cross-browser compatibility, the SVG animation on the landing page, form submission handling, and the contact form label animation.
-Implementing these features was challenging, and I am grateful for the guidance provided by ChatGPT.
-The code snippets and explanations offered valuable insights, enabling me to troubleshoot effectively and deepen my understanding of these functionalities.
+I implemented several advanced features myself, including the image slider functionality, the ‘show more’ accordion, smooth scrolling for cross-browser compatibility, the SVG animation on the landing page, form submission handling, and the contact form label animation.
+I consulted ChatGPT for guidance and clarification on some of these challenges, which provided useful insights and helped me troubleshoot effectively.

+---

 ### Additional Acknowledgments

-I'd like to acknowledge the personal circumstances that impacted this project's timeline.
-Over this period, I navigated multiple job changes to find a suitable role and currently work full-time as a cleaning supervisor with varied shifts.
-I also took two family trips, faced some health challenges, and began an intensive full-stack development traineeship with IT Career Switch.
-Despite these challenges, I remained dedicated to completing the website.
-Thank you for your understanding.
+This project was developed over an extended period while balancing full-time work, professional development, and other commitments.
+Despite a busy schedule, I remained dedicated to completing the website and ensuring its quality.